phphd/exceptional-matcher/README.md

 }
 ```

-In this example we say that whenever `LoginAlreadyTakenException` is thrown, it will be matched with `login` property,
+In this example we say that whenever `LoginAlreadyTakenException` is thrown, it will be mapped to `login` property,
-resulting in created `ConstraintViolation` object with `login` as a property path, and `auth.login.already_taken` as a
+resulting in `ConstraintViolation` object with `login` as a property path, and `auth.login.already_taken` as a
 message.

 The same comes to `WeakPasswordException` at `password` property path as well.

-> Please note that by default messages translation domain is `validators`, since it is inherited from
+> Please note that the default messages translation domain is `validators`, since it is inherited from
 > `validator.translation_domain` parameter.
 You can change it by setting `phd_exceptional_validation.translation_domain`
 > parameter.

 Finally, when `phd_exceptional_validation` middleware processes the exception, it throws
-`ExceptionalValidationFailedException` so that client code can catch it and process as needed:
+`ExceptionalValidationFailedException` so that you can catch it and process as needed:

 ```php
 $command = new RegisterUserCommand($login, $password);